 • Blood problems.
 These might include destruction of red blood cells (hemolysis) leading to anemia and jaundice.

-• Taking medicines to help your body’s organs and tissues get rid of extra copper (copper-chelating medicines)
+• Taking medicines to help the body’s organs and tissues get rid of extra copper (copper-chelating medicines)

-• Reducing the amount of copper you get through food
+• Reducing the amount of copper ingested through food

 • Taking zinc supplements.
-Zinc prevents your body from absorbing copper from your diet.
+Zinc prevents the absorption of copper from the diet.

 • Getting extra vitamin B6